aselker/cooperation_emergence/reports/project_report_draft1.md

 1 / 3, 1 / 2, 1 / 2, 1 / 2, 1 / 2, 1 / 2, 1 / 3
 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3
 ```
-Figure M: Cells play the PD against every other cell within 3 spaces, with varying weights.
+Figure 2: Cells play the PD against every other cell within 3 spaces, with varying weights.

  Each cell cooperates or defects according to its genome.
 There are three "behavior" alleles: Cooperate (C), which always cooperates; Defect (D), which always defects; and Silent (S), which defects for a time and then begins to cooperate.
 The "timer" that controls the transition is initialized (exponentially distributed, with a mean of 200 steps) when a cell mutates into the S strategy, and is passed on if it replicates.